stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## The starter theme

-The starter theme is based on the base package of [Components](http://components.underscores.me/).
+The Wistiti starter theme is based on the base package of [Components](http://components.underscores.me/).
 Some modifications have been done :

 * No CSS but Tachyons.